Emmer Green (Reading ward): Extent

 The ward is north and north-east of the commercial centre of the suburb of Caversham, namely its Thames and Caversham wards.
 It covers all of Emmer Green including wholly residential and smaller 'Caversham Park Village' which is not marked on many maps.
 It includes a small proportion of Caversham proper, which was until the early 20th century the parish of (and had the main amenities of) Emmer Green.
 They have some interdependence to this day, such as in education, voluntary and sporting organisations, small shops and supermarkets.
 The proportion of socially rented housing has consistently been lower than the borough average in the 2001 and 2011 censuses and is mentioned in the Emmer Green and Caversham articles.

 Councillors

-As with all Reading wards, apart from smaller Mapledurham, Peppard ward elects three councillors to Reading Borough Council.
-As the council is elected by thirds, its three councillors were variously elected in 2011, 2012 and 2014.
+As with all Reading wards, Emmer Green elects three councillors to Reading Borough Council, elected by thirds in each local election.

-These councillors are in order of election: Jane Stanford-Beale, Simon Robinson and Clare Grashoff, who are all Conservatives.
+The current councillors are in order of election: Simon Robinson, Clarence Mitchell and Stephen Goss who are all Conservatives.